MathiasBojack/PlateAnalysis/readme.md

 - Case 1: Rectangular plates simply supported on four sides.
 - Case 2: Rectangular plates simply supported on two opposite sides and free on the other two opposite sides.

-# Strength domain of reinforced section
+# Strength domain of reinforced concrete section
 ## Lower bound by a static approach

 ## Upper bound by a kinematic approach